kmp1/npsp-helloworld/README.md

 ======================

 A 'hello world' type app using numpy and scipy for the Heroku cloud computing platform.
+Originally from https://github.com/wyn/npsp-helloworld.

-This is an toy example application that demonstrates the simplest use of numpy and scipy libraries on Heroku as installed via the custom buildpack at git://github.com/wyn/heroku-buildpack-python.git
+This is an toy example application that demonstrates the simplest use of numpy and scipy libraries on Heroku as installed via the custom buildpack at https://github.com/kmp1/heroku-buildpack-python

 It is simply supposed to show that the buildpack works in so much as you can create an app with it and then import numpy and scipy and run some tests on a heroku dyno.